Can Genetics Help?

 - People of African, Mediterranean, and Southeast Asian heritage should be offered screening for thalassemias and sickle cell disease.

-Though targeted genetic screening can be performed, many resources, such as Recombine, now offer carrier screening for over 300 genetic mutations in one simple test.
+Though targeted genetic screening can be performed, many resources, such as NxGen, now offer carrier screening for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family’s future in one simple test.
 These tests can be viewed as a way to provide a couple with the most information before they start treatment or add to their family.

 In addition to the genetic screening, patients will receive genetic counseling to discuss the results.
 If a patient and partner learn that they are both carriers of a genetic mutation, there are several options: